-Lightspeed is a science fiction and fantasy magazine.
+Lightspeed is a digital science fiction and fantasy magazine.
 In its pages, you will find science fiction: from near-future, sociological soft SF, to far-future, star-spanning hard SF—and fantasy: from epic fantasy, sword-and-sorcery, and contemporary urban tales, to magical realism, science-fantasy, and folktales.
-No subject is off-limits, and we encourage our writers to take chances with their fiction and push the envelope.

 - Hugo Award Winner: Best Semiprozine: Lightspeed Magazine (2014, 2015); “The Day the World Turned Upside Down” by Thomas Olde Heuvelt.